Tombs of the Nobles (Aswan)

 By the Editors of the Madain Project

-The Tombs of the Nobels, also known as the Qubbet el-Hawa, is an ancient Egyptian necropolis on the western bank of the Nile, opposite Aswan.
-The Tombs of the Nobles date mainly from the Old Kingdom and provide an insight into the burial traditions of Upper Egyptian Nome 1 during the later Old Kingdom.
+The Tombs of the Nobels, also known as the Qubbet el-Hawa necropolis, is an ancient Egyptian cemetery on the western bank of the Nile, opposite Aswan.
+The Tombs of the Nobles date mainly from the Old Kingdom and provide an insight into the burial traditions of Upper Egyptian Nome 1 during the later Old Kingdom period.
 The Tombs of the Nobles in Aswan are one of at least four necropoles named as the "Tombs of the Nobles".

 Overview